jopemachine/alfred-chromium-workflow/README.md

 ## 🔨 How to install

-Download and open `alfredworkflow` file in the [Release page](https://github.com/jopemachine/alfred-chromium-workflow/releases).
+Download and double click the `.alfredworkflow` file in the [Release page](https://github.com/jopemachine/alfred-chromium-workflow/releases).

 ## 📗 Usage